Spenders vs. Savers: Let’s meet in the middle

 Many people say they don’t save because they can’t afford it.
 However, that thinking has been proven wrong in numerous studies.
 Psychologist and best-selling author Peter Collett talks and saving and the motivations behind it.
 He discusses studies conducted in the world’s poorest places, where people live on as little as $2 per day.
 Even in those locations, he said, people were managing to save for the future.

 The problems with spending and saving come at the extremes.
-Those who limit themselves to the most extreme levels of frugality for the sake of saving may be missing an opportunity to enjoy the fruits of their labor.
+Those who limit themselves to the most extreme levels of frugality for the sake of saving may be missing an opportunity to enjoy the fruits of their labour.
 Those who live for the now and forego saving may be putting themselves in serious jeopardy.

 A financial adviser can help spenders and savers find a better balance.
 A comprehensive financial plan can illustrate the necessary level of saving to reach one’s goals.
 The adviser can show a spender why they need to take saving seriously and how they adjust their lifestyle to do so.
 The adviser can also show an extreme saver that they’re well ahead of schedule and can use some of their resources to rewards themselves and their family.

 There’s no right or wrong when it comes to saving or spending.
 The goal is to find the proper balance so you can enjoy the present while also securing the future.
+Knowing how to save financially, but to also not become obsessed by the goal is a perfect balance and something we should all implement!

 About Mike Coady